5 Fun Ways To Celebrate May Day When You’re Stuck Inside

 Since ancient times, some version of May Day has been celebrated in cultures all over the world.

-Known as Floralia in ancient Rome, Walpurgisnacht by the Teutons, Beltane by the Celts, and as Lei Day in Hawaii, it embodies the bawdy, exuberant, exhilarating energy of spring fever.
+Known as Floralia in ancient Rome, Walpurgisnacht by the Germanic Teutons, Beltane by the Celts, and as Lei Day in Hawaii, this seasonal holiday embodies the bawdy, exuberant, exhilarating energy of spring fever.

 Did you ever dance around a Maypole or create a flower-filled May basket, then leave it on someone’s doorstep as their secret admirer?
 Or maybe you participated in crowning the May Queen and King?
 Probably not.

-And it’s really too bad since all of these traditions really do capture the original meaning of May Day: love, lust, flowers, and frolicking in the meadows.
+And it’s too bad since all of these traditions capture the original meaning of May Day: love, lust, flowers, fertility, and frolicking in the meadows.

 Here are 5 fun ways to celebrate May Day when you're stuck inside.

-1. Make a May basket then deliver it to someone you love.
+1. Make a May basket and deliver it to someone you love.

-You’ll need a piece of paper, some glue, and a bunch of real or DIY flowers.
+You’ll need paper, glue, and a bunch of real or DIY flowers.
 Feel free to decorate it any way you want.

-Roll the paper so that it forms a cone then staple or glue it together — you can add a handle, too.
+Roll the paper so that it forms a cone and staple or glue it together — you can add a handle, too.

-If you’re lucky enough to have a garden, pick your own flowers, but if not, you can make them from tissue paper.
-Or, if all else fails, just draw some beautiful ones with markers or crayons, cut them out, and attach them to a few chopsticks!
+If you’re lucky enough to have a garden, pick your own flowers.
+But if not, you can make them from tissue paper.
+Or, if all else fails, just draw some beautiful ones with markers or crayons, cut them out, and attach them to a few chopsticks, straws, or pipe cleaners (if you have them)!

 Fill your cone-basket with your flowers and leave them on someone’s doorstep or just outside their bedroom door.